DyXel/Multirole/README.md

     * `name`: Unique identifier, used by the services to know from which repo to pull files from.

-    * `remote`: Where from synchronize this repository from as if by doing `git fetch && git reset --hard FETCH_HEAD`.
+    * `remote`: Where from synchronize this repository as if by doing `git fetch && git reset --hard FETCH_HEAD`.

     * `path`: Where to save the repository in the local filesystem.